9 Top-Rated Campgrounds near Tucson

 Alternatively, Hacienda Del Sol Guest Ranch is a small, intimate resort that offers a more traditional stay.
 Fabulous gardens greet visitors, and the hillside pool looks out to the mountains.
 Rooms are well-appointed and offer everything you could need.
 The resort is located in the foothills of the Santa Catalina Mountains, on the eastern edge of Tucson.

 For a more extensive list of luxury retreats, see our list of the Top Resorts in Tucson.

 - Mid-Range Hotels: If you want to wake up, have your coffee while watching a roadrunner whisk past, and then head off for a day of hiking, you may enjoy Tanque Verde Ranch.
 Located on the east side of Tucson near Saguaro National Park, this dude ranch offers a whole range of activities for adults and kids, from hiking, mountain biking, and horseback riding to fishing or spending a relaxing day at the spa.
 Salas and casitas feature tasteful decor, and some come with fireplaces.
 The on-site restaurant features southwestern cuisine.

 The very reasonably priced Comfort Suites at Sabino Canyon is in a great location for people who want to enjoy the outdoors.
 Sabino Canyon, home to some of the best hiking around Tucson, is right on the doorstep, and nearby is Mt.
 Lemmon.
 Rooms are spacious and comfortable, and the property has a pool, hot tub, and lovely central courtyard.

 More Outdoor Adventures in Arizona

-- Hiking: You'll find no end to great hiking in Arizona.
-For the best of the best, see our comprehensive series of articles on hiking in the following destinations: Tucson, Phoenix, Sedona, Prescott, and an overall look at the best hikes in Arizona.
+Hiking in Arizona: You'll find no end to great hiking in Arizona.
+For the best of the best, see our comprehensive series of articles on hiking in the following destinations: Phoenix, Sedona, Prescott, and an overall look at the best hikes in Arizona.